 - Automata: Regular languages, finite-state automata, context-free grammars and languages, parsing

 A functional programming language will be used to implement and illustrate concepts.

-- On completion of this subject the student is expected to:
+On completion of this subject students are expected to be able to:

-- Analyze and reason about computational models, including finite-state automata, pushdown automata and Turing machines.
+- 7. Analyze and reason about computational models, including finite-state automata, pushdown automata and Turing machines